mrehkopf/vcs/README.md

 The default configuration in [vcs.pro](vcs.pro) produces a debug build, with &ndash; among other things &ndash; more copious run-time bounds-checking of memory accesses.
 The run-time debugging features are expected to reduce performance to some extent, but can help reveal programming errors.

-Defining `RELEASE_BUILD` globally will produce a release build, with fewer debugging checks in performance-critical sections of the program.
-Simply uncomment `DEFINES += RELEASE_BUILD` at the top of [vcs.pro](vcs.pro) and do a full rebuild.
+Defining `VCS_RELEASE_BUILD` globally will produce a release build, with fewer debugging checks in performance-critical sections of the program.
+Simply uncomment `DEFINES += VCS_RELEASE_BUILD` at the top of [vcs.pro](vcs.pro) and do a full rebuild.

 To confirm whether the program is running in release or debug mode, check the About dialog (right-click VCS's output window and select "About VCS&hellip;").
 For debug builds, the program's version will be reported as "VCS x.x.x (non-release build)", whereas for release builds it'll be "VCS x.x.x".